ccsf-japanese/japanize/README.md

 - [ ] Ranking and leaderboards
 - [X] On first load a tutorial to show off features and how to use the app
 - [ ] Voice recognition to check pronunciation
-- [ ] Word practice with random generated romanji
+- [ ] Word practice with random generated romaji

 ## Mockups